Advancing Your Teaching in Sciences and Engineering

 This series of workshops is designed for STEM instructors and explores evidence-based practices in STEM instruction.
 In this series, you and other TAs will engage with the research of teaching and learning and apply these approaches to better facilitate student learning.
 Register for this series and other CIRTL events.

 In Teachers’ Lounge, graduate students and CTL staff informally converse over pizza about teaching approaches, drawing from research and one another’s classroom experiences.
 In Fall 2017 we will discuss approaches to grading that increase students’ investment in their learning.
-Read more and register.
+Read more and register for an upcoming event.

 CTLgrads Learning Communities

 By participating in these deeper multi-session discussions of the teaching literature with other graduate student instructors, you will develop new frameworks to innovate your teaching.
 This fall, LCs will discuss metacognition, technology, and interdisciplinary approaches to teaching.
-Coming soon.
+Register for an upcoming event.

 TheCenter for the Integration of Research, Teaching and Learning (CIRTL) is a consortium of universities who share resources to support the development of future faculty in STEM and Social Sciences.
 Check out the CIRTL website for online resources, courses, and workshops that can further your development as a STEM instructor, along with our site for local events.
 Register for upcoming CIRTL events.